portableant/museologi.st/content/writing/social.md

 4. Share
 5. Create.

 These 5 factors indicate the importance of museums and cultural institutions being active on social media platforms and making them a key marketing channel.
-These factors also nicely align with the _'4 pillars of enterprise'_ that Rangaswami discusses (figure 1).
+These factors also nicely align with the _'4 pillars of enterprise'_ that Rangaswami[^1] discusses (figure 1).

 | ACE Report Criteria | Rangaswami's Pillars of Enterprise  |
 |---------------------|-------------------------------------|